-The College's proportionate share of pension liabilities for fiscal year ending June 30, 2017 was 4.375831%.
-The College's proportion of the net pension liability was based on a projection of the College's long-term share of contributions to the pension plan to the projected contributions of all participating College's, actuarially determined.
+The College's proportionate share of pension liabilities for fiscal year ending June 30, 2018 was 4.309100%.
+The College's proportion of the net pension liability was based on a projection of the College's long-term share of contributions to the pension plan to the projected contributions of all participating College's.
+The changes to the College's proportionate share of the total pension liability from 2017 to 2018 for the SRP is listed as follows: